 Prior to this offering, there has been no market for our common stock.
-We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "STOK."
+We have been approved to list our common stock on the Nasdaq Global Select Market under the symbol "STOK."
+Upon the closing of this offering, we will be a "controlled company" within the meaning of the applicable listing rules of the Nasdaq Global Select Market.